Chrysostomos Lavriotis

-Chrysostomos Lavriotis (1856–1908) was an abbot in Mount Athos from Madytos in Eastern Thrace.
+Chrysostomos Lavriotis (1856–1908) was an abbot of the Great Lavra on Mount Athos.

 Biography

 Chrysostomos Lavriotis was born in the year 1856 in Madytos, Eastern Thrace.
 He moved with his father to Jerusalem and returned to his birthplace to complete his general education.
 He stayed for a short period in the cell "Annunciation of the Theotokos" in Karyes.
-He was sent by the Megisti Lavra to the Theological School of Halki, from where he graduated with honors.
-He returned to Megisti Lavra and was appointed assistant and then Principal of the Athoniada School (1886–1889) and later secretary of the Holy Community (1889–1894).
+He was sent by the Great Lavra to the Theological School of Halki, from which he graduated with honors.
+He returned to the Great Lavra and was appointed assistant and then Principal of the Athoniada School (1886–1889) and later secretary of the Holy Community (1889–1894).
 He was ordained presbyter by Patriarch Joachim III when he was Metropolitan of Thessaloniki.
 He was elected head-abbot (1897) and served the Lavra as Commissioner and Representative.
 He was a member of the educational brotherhood of Madytians and the Society of Medieval Studies of Constantinople.